-Use the liquid honey as a sugar substitute in vinaigrettes, marinades, sauces, or in cocktails, just like you would a simple syrup.
+Use the honey simple syrup as a sugar substitute in vinaigrettes, marinades, stir fry sauce, sauces, or in cocktails, just like you would a simple syrup.
 Because the honey is diluted, you may need to adjust your measurements, perhaps adding a bit more than what is called for.

 I usually sweeten to taste.